Pregnancy at week 32

 There is now more amniotic fluid in your uterus and your bump is growing fast.
 This can cause pain in your pelvis, which can make it difficult for you to move around.
 If you have a lot of pain, talk to your doctor about whether seeing a physiotherapist might help.
 They can give you exercises and therapy to help ease the pain.

-Your belly button might be stretched flat or stick out, and it’s a good idea to remove any piercings at this point.
+Your belly button might be stretched flat or stick out, and it’s a good idea to remove any piercings if you have them, at this point.

 Things to remember

-If your baby is born now they would be considered premature, but they would be unlikely to have any long-term problems.
-Keep a watch out for any signs of premature labour, such as contractions, your waters breaking, bleeding, a ‘show’ of mucus from your vagina or a sudden decrease in your baby’s movements.
+If your baby is born now they would be considered premature, but they would be unlikely to have any long-term health differences.
+Keep a watch out for any signs of premature labour, such as contractions, your waters breaking, bleeding, a ‘show’ of mucus from your vagina or a sudden decrease or change in your baby’s movements.

 If you haven’t had your whooping cough (pertussis) vaccination yet, it’s very important to have it now.
 Whooping cough can kill newborn babies and they can’t have their own vaccination until they’re older.
 Having the vaccination now means you will pass on antibodies to protect your baby.
 Depending on the season, it’s also a good idea to have a flu shot too.